What is E-Commerce?

 E-commerce can be classified based on the type of participants in the transaction:

-B2B ecommerce transactions are those where both the transacting parties are businesses, e.g., manufacturers, traders, retailers and the like.
+Business-to-business (B2B) B2B e-commerce transactions are those in which both transacting parties are businesses, such as manufacturers, traders, retailers, and the like.

-The primary benefits of ecommerce revolve around the fact that it eliminates limitations of time and geographical distance.
-In the process, ecommerce usually streamlines operations and lowers costs.
+Benefits of E-commerce The primary benefits of e-commerce revolve around eliminating time and geographical distance limitations.
+In the process, e-commerce usually streamlines operations and lowers costs.

-On some platforms, ecommerce has shown the promise of explosive growth.
+Specialized Forms of E-commerce.
+On some platforms, e-commerce has shown promise for explosive growth.
 Two such examples are:

 M-commerce is short for "mobile commerce."
-The rapid penetration of mobile devices with Internet access has opened new avenues of ecommerce for retailers.
+The rapid penetration of mobile devices with Internet access has opened new e-commerce avenues for retailers.

 F-commerce is short for "Facebook commerce."
-The immense popularity of Facebook provides a captive audience to transact business.
+Facebook's immense popularity provides a captive audience for transacting business.